Going to China in July for 22 days-Beijing, Xian, Donghan (village), Chengdhu, Lhasa, Tibet, Yichang, Wuhan. Any important tips?

 Thanks, Chris.
 Lots of good advice.
 Just what I needed.
 Bike in the Forbidden City sounds really incredible.
 Easy to rent?
 I have trekked the mountain gorillas in Uganda and Rwanda recently and just got back from the Amazon so I am good with shots for a bit.

-First time in Asia so I am really psyched. over 6 years ago
+First time in Asia so I am really psyched. about 9 years ago